YoursTruly2095/playdate_rpg_interface/README.md

 'enabled' determines whether the icon can be selected and which graphic is displayed, defaults to true

-'after' is the name of the icon to insert this icon after in the menu.
-If not present the ison is inserted at the end

 'shift_ratio' is the ratio of angle required to move past this icon, compared with normal

+'after' is an argument with the name of the icon after which to insert the new icon.
+This can be left
+        null to insert the new icon at the end of the menu.

 Other API functions are
 ```
   RightCrankMenu.remove_icon(name)            -- removes icon(s) with the given name

   RightCrankMenu.enable_icon(name)            -- enable the named icon
   RightCrankMenu.disable_icon(name)           -- disable the named icon

   RightCrankMenu.set_shift_ratio(name, ratio) -- set the shift ratio for the named icon
+  RightCrankMenu.get_shift_ratio(name)        -- get the shift ratio for the named icon

   RightCrankMenu.set_active(active)           -- active is true or false, controls whether the crank operates the menu
   RightCrankMenu.is_active()                  -- return true or false